nonsenz/mqtt2influx/readme.md

         pattern = "muh\\/baz\\/(?P<SENSOR_ID>\\w+)\\/loom\\/\\w+"
         measurement = "yolo"

-you have to provide a regex as pattern where you sadly have to extra (in addition to the regex escaing) escape the \ char.
+you have to provide a regex as pattern where you sadly have to extra (in addition to the regex escaping) escape the \ char.

 ## run